 You can use the db2_opt_rows resource to indicate to the DB2 engine, that only the specified number of rows are retrieved for a single request.
 Therefore, DB2 optimizes the fetch request.
 It is assumed that the number of rows retrieved do not exceed the number of rows.
 Based on this value, DB2 can determine a suitable communication buffer size to improve performance.
-It is recommended to set the value of this parameter equal to the db2 max array size.
+It is recommended to set the value of this parameter to db2_max_array_size.